nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 * in a response to [retrieve a patient's record](accessrecord_structured_development_retrieve_patient_record):

-  * Providers **MUST** include the `NOPAT` security label
+  * Providers **MUST** include the `NOPAT` security label for all applicable resources
   * Consumers **MAY** utilise the information to display a message to the healthcare professional that the information is not to be disclosed to the patient

 * in a response to [migrate a patient's record](accessrecord_structured_development_migrate_patient_record):

-  * Providers **MUST** include the `NOPAT` security label
+  * Providers **MUST** include the `NOPAT` security label for all applicable resources
   * Consumers **MUST** record the `NOPAT` security label against any resources as returned within the response from the Provider

-It is anticipated additional labels will be introduced in the future and as such the existence of the label is not enough to consider the information is not suitable for patient disclosure.
+It is anticipated additional labels will be introduced in the future and as such the existence of the label is not enough to consider the information is not suitable for patient disclosure, the security label must be for `NOPAT`.

 ### Documents not to be disclosed to a patient

 There are two APIs available to retrieve a patient's documents, [retrieve a document](access_documents_development_retrieve_patient_documents) and [migrate a document](access_documents_development_migrate_patient_documents).
-Both APIs return a [Binary](access_documents_development_binary) resource onto which it is not possible to use security labels.
+Both APIs return a [Binary](access_documents_development_binary) resource that can not have security labels applied.
 However, prior to calling either API a search is performed for the patient's documents, retrieve a document uses [search for a patient's documents](access_documents_development_search_patient_documents) and migrate a document uses [migrate a patient's record](accessrecord_structured_development_migrate_patient_record).
-Within the responses to these calls is a list of [DocumentReference](access_documents_development_documentreference.html), onto which it is possible to use security labels.
-And it is the `DocumentReference` resources which **MUST** contain the security labels indicating if they are not suitable to be disclosed to the patient.
+Within the responses to these calls is a list of [DocumentReference](access_documents_development_documentreference)s that are able to have security labels applied.
+It is the `DocumentReference` resources which **MUST** contain the security labels indicating if they are not suitable to be disclosed to the patient.

+Where applicable, Providers **MUST** ensure `DocumentReference`s contain the `NOPAT` security label and Consumers **MUST** honour and store this information for the documents in the search list.

 ## FHIR resource element/data type specific population requirements